Updated April 1, 2016

 When can I apply for an absentee ballot?

-the address to which the ballot should be mailed; and
+The address to which the absentee ballot should be mailed;

-You may request an absentee ballot from your county elections office in person, by mail, fax, or e-mail.
+You may also request an absentee ballot by providing the following information to Lane County Elections, in person, by mail, fax, or email:

 It is helpful to include a telephone number and email address with your request.

-Your voted ballot must be received by Lane County Elections or an official drop site by 8pm on Election Day.
-Postmarks are not considered.
+Your voted ballot must be received by 8pm on Election Day.
+Postmarks do not count.

 If you have questions about this process, please call the elections office for more information.